HVAC Systems Providers

 2. Heating Systems

 Covers furnaces, boilers, radiant systems, and heat pumps in heating mode.
 Furnaces are classified by AFUE: standard-efficiency (80% AFUE), mid-efficiency (90–95.9% AFUE), and high-efficiency condensing (96%+ AFUE).
-Boiler listings include pressure vessel class under ASME Boiler and Pressure Vessel Code (BPVC) where applicable.
+Boiler providers include pressure vessel class under ASME Boiler and Pressure Vessel Code (BPVC) where applicable.

 3. Ventilation and Indoor Air Quality Systems